Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we generate synthetic datasets to evaluate (i) the explanatory ability of S-RAM as captured by the representability in Step 1 and the best-fitting cost of S-RAM data in Step $1^\prime$, and (ii) the efficacy of predictions obtained in Step 2 of the workflow in Figure \ref{fig:flowchat} for a wide range of network problems including longest path, shortest path, and assignment.
-All details on experiment implementation in this section are provided in Section \ref{app:exp_examples}.
-We use a MacBook Pro Laptop with a 2GHz 4-core Intel Core i5 processor for all experiments.
+In this section, we generate synthetic datasets to evaluate (i) the explanatory ability of s-RAM as captured by the representability in Step 1 and the best-fitting cost of s-RAM data in Step $1^\prime$, and (ii) the efficacy of predictions obtained in Step 2 of the workflow in Figure \ref{fig:flowchat} for a wide range of combinatorial problems including longest path, shortest path, linear assignment, and constrained subset selection problems.
+Missing details on experiment implementation in this section are provided in Section \ref{app:exp_examples}.
+We use a MacBook Pro with a 12-core Apple M4 Pro chip and 24 GB RAM for all experiments.